 - have more asthma attacks than people with mild-to-moderate asthma

 - spend more time in the hospital as a result of their asthma

-The symptoms of severe asthma are the same as those of mild-to-moderate asthma, but they may be much more intense.
-They can also sometimes be life threatening.
+The symptoms of severe asthma are the same as those of mild-to-moderate asthma but more intense.
+They can sometimes be life threatening.

 Treatment options for severe asthma can vary depending on the symptoms and how a person responds to certain medications.